kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 **custom visualizations**.
 Custom visualizations allow for you and your customers to provided Python visualization code to be used to generate visualizations.
-These visualizations allow for rapid development, experimentation, and customizability when visualizing results.
+These visualizations allow for rapid development, experimentation, and customization when visualizing results.

 <img src="/docs/images/python-based-visualizations1.png"
   alt="Confusion matrix visualization from a pipeline component"